-The Company was formerly Great West Resources, Inc., a Nevada corporation.
-The Company, through its wholly owned subsidiaries, Global Telesat Communications Limited ("GTCL") and Orbital Satcom Corp. ("Orbital Satcom"), is a provider of satellite-based hardware, airtime and related services both in the United States and internationally.
+Orbsat Corp (the "Company") was formerly Great West Resources, Inc., a Nevada corporation.
+The Company is a provider of satellite-based hardware, airtime and related services both in the United States and internationally.
 The Company's principal focus is on growing the Company's existing satellite-based hardware, airtime and related services business line and developing the Company's own tracking devices for use by retail customers worldwide.